 Applicants in need of special support

 Applications from persons with disabilities for admission to University College are considered on the same academic grounds as from all other applicants.
 The candidate can indicate on the application form whether special arrangements are required.
 The College will make every effort to meet a student's needs, but in certain cases an applicant may be advised to consider alternative courses, or to apply for the chosen course at another institution where more suitable facilities are known to be available.

 Learning Accomodation Agreements

-Special provisions in themselves may not be assumed as automatic entitlements, though any students who may require them at University College Utrecht are asked first to discuss their needs with their Personal Tutor or the Student Life Officer, preferably within the two first weeks of the semester.
+Special provisions in themselves may not be assumed as automatic entitlements, though any students who may require them at University College Utrecht are asked first to discuss their needs with their Personal Tutor or the Connect Centre, preferably within the two first weeks of the semester.
 Later requests may mean that there is insufficient time for any special needs to be catered for in that semester.

 In meeting the needs of University College Utrecht students it is sometimes necessary to customise some of the university’s standard provisions to take into account some of the unique features of this residential campus, curriculum and educational ethos, so that appropriate Learning Accommodation Agreements can be made.

 Please note: Students must meet all graduation requirements before a diploma can be awarded.
 Learning Accommodation Agreements strive not to exempt students from any parts of the learning format, but rather include them in it fully.
 In this light there are, of course, limitations to the kind of flexibility that is possible to offer, and it might differ from that which you may have received previously at high school or at another university.